Night Sweats Alcohol

 To process the alcohol the liver releases glucose, which temporarily raises blood sugar.
 The pancreas responds to this by secreting insulin to remove sugar from the blood.
 This can cause a blood sugar drop, which can result in dizziness, drowsiness and sweating.

-Even though drinking alcohol may make you tired the sleep you get after drinking is often poor because of the dehydration and night sweats alcohol can cause.
+Even though drinking alcohol may make you tired the sleep you get after drinking is often poor because of the dehydration and sweating it can cause.

 Treating the Night Sweats Alcohol Causes